ylanmuller/okta-querier/README.md

 ## Prerequisites
 - Python install
-- A read-only token to your Okta environment
 - The **requests** Python module (installable by running `python3 -m pip install requests`)

 ## Getting Started